twandylue/dotnet-formatter-in-GitHooks/README.md

 ## How to Migrate

-If your repository is alreay on the fly, you could also set pre-commit easily.
+If your repository is alreay on the fly, you are still able to set pre-commit easily.

 All you need to do is: